awsdocs/aws-iot-docs/developerguide/scoping-security-behavior.md

    }
    ```

-   You can also load a parameter from a file instead of typing it all as a command line parameter value to save time\.
+   To save time, you can also load a parameter from a file instead of typing it as a command line parameter value\.
 For more information, see [Loading AWS CLI Parameters from a File](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-parameters-file.html)\.
 The following shows the `behavior` parameter in expanded JSON format:

    ```
    [